SpongeBob SquarePants season 7: Cast

 The seventh season featured Tom Kenny as the voice of the title character SpongeBob SquarePants and his pet snail Gary.
 SpongeBob's best friend, a starfish named Patrick Star, was voiced by Bill Fagerbakke, while Rodger Bumpass played the voice of Squidward Tentacles, an arrogant and ill-tempered octopus.
 Other members of the cast were Clancy Brown as Mr. Krabs, a miserly crab obsessed with money who is SpongeBob's boss at the Krusty Krab; Mr. Lawrence as Plankton, a small green copepod and Mr. Krabs' business rival; Jill Talley as Karen, Plankton's sentient computer sidekick; Carolyn Lawrence as Sandy Cheeks, a squirrel from Texas; Mary Jo Catlett as Mrs. Puff, SpongeBob's boating school teacher; and Lori Alan as Pearl, a teenage whale who is Mr. Krabs' daughter.

 In addition to the regular cast members, episodes feature guest voices from many ranges of professions, including actors, musicians, and artists.
 For instance, in the episode "Back to the Past", Ernest Borgnine and Tim Conway returned, reprising their respective roles as Mermaid Man and Barnacle Boy.
 The episode is also guest starred by the original Batman series stars Adam West as the young Mermaid Man and Burt Ward as the young Barnacle Boy.
-Borgnie and Conway later voiced their recurring roles in the episode "The Bad Guy Club for Villains".
+Borgnine and Conway later voiced their recurring roles in the episode "The Bad Guy Club for Villains".
 Brian Doyle-Murray also reprised his role as the Flying Dutchman for "The Curse of Bikini Bottom".
 Comedian and actress Laraine Newman voices the character of Plankton's grandma in "Gramma's Secret Recipe".
 In the anthology series Legends of Bikini Bottom, actresses Amy Sedaris and Ginnifer Goodwin guest star.
 Sedaris appears in the episode "Trenchbillies" as the voice of Ma Angler.
 Goodwin also guest stars as the voice of a purple-haired mermaid in the episode "Welcome to the Bikini Bottom Triangle".
 She lends her voice to a teenage mermaid who steals from others through Bikini Bottom's version of the Bermuda Triangle.
 In "The Curse of Hex", Saturday Night Live's Kristen Wiig guest stars as the voice of Madame Hagfish.
 Marion Ross voiced her recurring role as Grandma SquarePants, SpongeBob's grandmother, in "The Abrasive Side".